isabelle-dr/WhatTheChord/README.md

 ``
 - Create two folders in the directory: `data` and `annotation`

-- Dowbload the [guitarset dataset](https://zenodo.org/record/1492449#.X8QhCGhKhPY), store all the audio files in the data folder and the annotation files in the annotation folder
+- Dowbload the [guitarset dataset](https://zenodo.org/record/1492449#.X8QhCGhKhPY), store all the audio files in the data folder and the annotation files in the annotation folder you just created
-- run extract_features.py
+- run data_extraction.py
+- modeling.py